kuasha420/react-native-paper-phone-number-input/README.md

 # React Native Paper Toast

-🔥 Phone number number input component for React Native Paper that has a country code picker with emoji flags for speed and low footprint.
+🔥 A material design Phone number input component for React Native Paper that has a country code picker with emoji flags for speed and low footprint.
+Performant and beautiful!

 ## Screenshots